JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 For existing projects which already have Gradle wrapper scripts, the _Use default Gradle wrapper_ option should be selected instead.

-Use the path to the Java 1.8 or 11 runtime for the _Gradle JVM_ field.
-Checkout the [https://jdk.java.net/11](https://jdk.java.net/11/) or [https://adoptopenjdk.net/](https://adoptopenjdk.net/) for the best JRE, openjdk, or JDK distribution.
+Use the path to the Java runtime version 1.8 or 11 for the _Gradle JVM_ field.
+Check out the [https://jdk.java.net/11](https://jdk.java.net/11/) or [https://adoptopenjdk.net/](https://adoptopenjdk.net/) for the best JRE, OpenJDK, or JDK distribution.

 ## Running the application